Alaska First-Time Home-Buying Assistance Programs & Grants

 This program helps police officers, firefighters, emergency medical technicians, and teachers qualify for mortgages in the areas they serve.
 Borrowers can receive 50% off a home in what HUD calls a “revitalization area.”
 They must live in the home for at least three years.

-First-Time Homebuyer Stats for 2022
+First-Time Homebuyer Stats for 2025

-• Median age of first-time homebuyers in U.S.: 33
+• Median age of first-time homebuyers: 38

 Financing Tips for First-Time Homebuyers

-In addition to federal and state government-sponsored lending programs for the first time home buyer in Alaska, you might want to bone up on mortgage basics like how to choose mortgage term loans and how to lower your mortgage payment.
+In addition to federal and state government-sponsored lending programs for the first time homebuyer in Alaska, you might want to bone up on mortgage basics like how to choose mortgage term loans and how to lower your mortgage payment.
 These tips may help.

 • Traditional IRA withdrawals.
 The IRS allows qualifying first-time homebuyers a one-time, penalty-free withdrawal of up to $10,000 from their IRA if the money is used to buy, build, or rebuild a home.
-The IRS considers anyone who has not owned a primary residence in the past three years a first-time homebuyer.
+A first-time homebuyer, for the purposes of IRA withdrawals, is someone who has not owned a principal residence in the last two years.
 You will still owe income tax on the IRA withdrawal.
 If you’re married and your spouse has an IRA, they may also make a penalty-free withdrawal of $10,000 to purchase a home.
 The downside, of course, is that large withdrawals may jeopardize your retirement savings.

 • Roth IRA withdrawals.
 Because Roth IRA contributions are made with after-tax money, the IRS allows tax- and penalty-free withdrawals of contributions for any reason as long as you’ve held the account for five years.
 You may also withdraw up to $10,000 in earnings from your Roth IRA without paying taxes or penalties if you are a qualifying first-time homebuyer and you have had the account for five years.
 With accounts held for less than five years, homebuyers will pay income tax on earnings withdrawn.

 • 401(k) loans.
 If your employer allows borrowing from the 401(k) plan that it sponsors, you may consider taking a loan against the 401(k) account to help finance your home purchase.
-With most plans, you can borrow up to 50% of your 401(k) balance, up to $50,000, without incurring taxes or penalties.
+With most plans, you can borrow up to 50% of your 401(k) balance, up to $50,000, within a 12-month period without incurring taxes or penalties.
 You pay interest on the loan, which is paid into your 401(k) account.
 You usually have to pay back the loan within five years, but if you’re using the money to buy a house, you may have up to 15 years to repay.

 • State and local down payment assistance programs.
 Usually offered at the regional or county level, these programs provide flexible second mortgages for first-time buyers looking into how to afford a down payment.